Sa3d-Ka/Spotify-Downloader/README.md

 - Real-time download progress

 **Purpose:**
-Solves the problem of downloading Spotify playlist tracks for offline use, making it easy for users to access their favorite music.
+Makes it easy to download Spotify playlist tracks for offline use, solving the hassle of accessing favorite music without an internet connection.

 ---